 No. This Nanodegree program accepts all applicants regardless of experience and specific background.

 No programming experience is required, but if you’d like to try the Swift programming language, you may enjoy our free course, Swift for Beginners.
 This Nanodegree program includes coursework on using git and GitHub, but if you’d like exposure to git and GitHub before enrolling, you may wish to take our free course, How to Use Git and GitHub.

 The iOS Nanodegree program is comprised of content and curriculum to support six (6)projects.
-Once you subscribe to a Nanodegree program, you will have access to the content and services for the length of time specified by your subscription.
-We estimate that students can complete the program in six (6) months working 10 hours per week.
+We estimate that students can complete the program in six (6) months, working 10 hours per week.

 Each project will be reviewed by the Udacity reviewer network.
 Feedback will be provided and if you do not pass the project, you will be asked to resubmit the project until it passes